 clearVISN Router Configurator: The clearVISN Router Configurator is a Windows 95 and Windows NT graphical utility for creating and modifying Router configuration files.
-The utility configures IP, IPX, DECnet, OSI, and bridging.
+Version 3.0 of the utility configures IP, IPX, DECnet, OSI, bridging, PPP, Multilink PPP, V.25 bis and DTR dial circuits, ISDN, Frame Relay, WAN Restoral, and Telesavings features.
 Router configurations either can be generated live or generated off line for downline loading at a convenient time.
-Router Configurator also loads the configuration files using BOOTP and the Trivial File Transfer Protocol (TFTP).
+Router Configurator loads the configuration files using BOOTP and the Trivial File Transfer Protocol (TFTP).
+The tool also supports dump file configuration.
+The DECNIS configuration can be installed on the same system as the Router Configurator, allowing the user to share the browser by showing DEC-NIS and RouteAbout configurations in the same display.

 A scripting feature allows advanced Distributed Routing Software command line interface commands to be recorded, edited, and then downloaded to the Router.
 This scripting feature facilitates configuration of functions that are not supported by the Router Configurator.

 A ping button on the tool bar issues ping commands to a Router, checking its reachability and responsiveness.
 A Telnet button opens a Telnet window for issuing Distributed Routing Software command line interface commands.